 Food is very affordable in Cambodia, too.
 The country might not have the same street food scene as neighbouring Vietnam or Thailand, but there are plenty of night markets where you can eat for $1-3 per person.
 Local restaurants and cafes are slightly more expensive; budget $5-10 per person for a meal.

 Activities are one of the biggest expenses in Cambodia, so be sure to budget for big items such as your Angkor Wat tickets.
 The 3-Day Angkor Pass ($62) is the best option for value.

 Backpacker budget: Backpackers should plan to budget $15-30 per person per day for Cambodia.

-Contributed by De Wet of Museum of Wander
+Contributed by De Wet of the Museum of Wander

-Few places on Earth can quite capture the sense of awe like China does!
+Few places on Earth can quite capture the sense of awe that China does!
 As Asia’s largest country, stretching from the sub-tropics to Siberia, you will need at least a few lifetimes to see all the places in China.
 From the iconic Great Wall to the glitzy Shanghai skyline to cute pandas to incredible food, China might be the most rewarding destination there is.
-Best of all is, travelling in China is very affordable.
+Best of all, travelling in China is very affordable.